ines312692/ToDoList/README.md

 ### Current Status
 This project is currently operational and includes all the core functionality described in the features section.
 The application has been containerized and can be deployed using Docker Compose, Kubernetes, or Helm charts.

+The CI/CD pipeline is fully functional, with separate build and deployment stages for both frontend and backend components.
+Docker images are automatically built and pushed to Docker Hub, and deployment to Kubernetes is handled through Helm charts.

 ### Future Improvements
 Potential enhancements for future versions:
 - Implement user authentication and authorization